upstream-se/guidebook-draft/docs/motivation/problem-space.md

 As multiple actors and providers interact with a software system, perspectives on what constitutes the system and its environment naturally diverge and evolve.

-## Boundaries, Context, and Environment
+## Boundaries, context, and environment

 Software systems do not exist in isolation.
 They operate within an environment composed of other software systems, technical infrastructure, organizational arrangements, regulatory constraints, and external actors.
 Their behavior and evolution are therefore shaped not only by their internal structure, but also by how they are situated within this broader context.